Tadija Sondermajer: Aeroput

-Aeroput was established on 17 June 1927, after the historic flight Tadija Sondermajer became famous rescuing Aeroput from bankruptcy; Aeroput shares grew to exceed all expectations.
+Aeroput was established on 17 June 1927, after the historic flight, Sondermajer became famous rescuing Aeroput from bankruptcy; Aeroput shares grew to exceed all expectations.
 As many as 412 shareholders gathered the required capital of six million dinars, and Aeroput purchased four aircraft.

 Aeroput's first planes arrived in early February 1928.
 Aeroput's management bought four "Potez 29/2" type biplanes from a French company.
 Aeroput's management opted for this type of aircraft because of the local Ikarbus factory in Zemun, under license from the same French company that produced the Potez 25 planes for the Air Force.
 The first promotional flight was conducted between Belgrade and Zagreb on 15 February 1928.
-The Potez 29/2 type aircraft, under the name "Beograd", took to the sky at 9 am, under the command of company director Tadija Sondermajer and Vladimir Striževski.
+The Potez 29/2 type aircraft, under the name "Beograd", took to the sky at 9 am, under the command of company director Sondermajer and Vladimir Striževski.
 The first passengers were journalists.
-On 5 May 1930 Tadija along Vladimir Striževski, chief pilot of the Company, landed the first passenger plane in Pogdorica, Montenegro, on an old airfield near Vrela Ribničkih, the aircraft was a Potez 29-2 biplane with nine seats with the name "Skopje".
+On 5 May 1930 Sondermajer along Vladimir Striževski, chief pilot of the Company, landed the first passenger plane in Podgorica, Montenegro, on an old airfield near Vrela Ribničkih, the aircraft was a Potez 29-2 biplane with nine seats with the name "Skopje".
 In addition to mechanic Pavle Ćuk they were transporting five journalists, including the correspondent of Politika Nikolić and cinematographer Njemec; to accommodate equipment, food supplies, water, clothes, blankets, and other supplies, some seats in the passenger cabin had been dismantled.

 The flight route they were following was Belgrade-Skopje-Podgorica-Mostar-Sarajevo-Belgrade.
 Aeroput became a successful airline company that connected the Kingdom of Yugoslavia with the rest of the world.

-Tadija Sondermajer received the National Order of Merit for the development of Yugoslav aviation, soon after Sondermajer was elected Vice President of the Fédération Aéronautique Internationale (FAI) a position he kept from 1935 to 1946.
+Sondermajer received the National Order of Merit for the development of Yugoslav aviation, soon after Sondermajer was elected vice president of the Fédération Aéronautique Internationale (FAI) a position he kept from 1935 to 1946.